OracleForResearch/Technology-How-Tos/Important Considerations.md

 ## Important Considerations for setting up an Oracle Cloud Instance

-By Rajib Ghosh, Senior Solutions Architect, Oracle for Research

 Understanding the basics of setting up an Oracle Cloud tenancy and instance can help researchers and the technology specialists get running quickly.
 However, taking a moment to understand some additional details